dbeaudoinfortin/HeatMaps/README.md

     .withGradient(HeatMapGradient.BASIC_GRADIENT)
     .build())
   .build()
-  .render(myOutPutFile, myDataRecords);
+  .render(myOutputFile, myDataRecords);
 ```
-The output will be a PNG file at the output path of `myOutPutFile`.
+The output will be a PNG file at the output path of `myOutputFile`.

 The builder pattern makes it easy to customize your heat map.
 For example, the following will render a heat map with no titles, no labels, no legend no border, just the core heat map with blending enabled: